renuo/applications-setup-guide/ruby_on_rails/cloudflare.md

 Check that you:
 * see "1+2=3" in each app.
-* have been redirected to https
+* have been redirected to https.

 ## Crypto settings